mihail911/mihail911.github.io/src/pages/articles/2021-27-12---MLOps-Is-A-Clusterfuck/index.md

 Today, the machine learning continues to be one of the most talked about and touted technology waves in society promising to revolutionize every corner of society.

 And yet the ecosystem is in a frenzied state.
 New fundamental science advances come out of every week.
-Startups and enterprises spray new developer tools into the market trying to capture a chunk of what promises to be a market worth between [$40-120 billion by 2025](https://searchsoftwarequality.techtarget.com/feature/Analysts-mixed-on-future-growth-of-MLOps-AutoML-tools).
+Startups and enterprises spray new developer tools into the market trying to capture a chunk of what many speculate to be a market worth between [$40-120 billion by 2025](https://searchsoftwarequality.techtarget.com/feature/Analysts-mixed-on-future-growth-of-MLOps-AutoML-tools).

 Things are moving fast and furious.
 And yet if you're just entering the discourse, how do you make sense of it all?